inoah01/Active-Aero-GitHub/README.md

 (This is repo to house Arduino sketches from my Active Aero project)

 ### This is a spoiler that I am iteratively engineering (and collaboratively designing) for my friend's 1991 Ford Mustang LX that he is building.
-He is designing the bodykit for the car as well as swapping in the 5.0 V8 from the 1990 Mustang GT.
+He designed the bodykit for the car himself and has already begun swapping in the 5.0 V8 from the 1990 Mustang GT.
 *A full status update with more videos is in the works (at which point this will move to GitHub Pages), but for now, enjoy some photos and a quick clip :)*